What is rebranding?

-It’s vital that your new business name helps your brand stand out from those competitors.
+Your new business name must help your brand stand out from those competitors.
 So, get to know who they are.
 And then choose a name that can’t be confused with theirs.

 Otherwise, you’ll be back at this renaming rodeo again before you know it.

 Renaming your business isn’t just a creative branding endeavor – it’s also a practical one.

 Here’s a quick list of logistical chores you’ll need to complete to ensure that you can legally operate under your new business name and protect that business name from competitors.

 - Ensure the name is available to trademark (Check the Trademark Electronic Search System (TESS) on the USPTO website).